 Not all students with a medical condition will require an IHP.
-Parents and appropriate healthcare professional/s will inform the school if it is inappropriate or disproportionate.
-The IHP will be based on evidence.
+It will be agreed between a healthcare professional, the parents/carers and school, whether an IHP would be required or whether it would be inappropriate or disproportionate.
+This will be based on medical evidence.

 IHPs may be created, updated and/or ended at any point during a student's time at TGGS.
-Parents and/or appropriate healthcare professionals will update the school regarding any changes to the IHPs.

-Plans will be reviewed annually, or earlier if there is evidence that the student's needs have changed.
+Plans will be reviewed at least annually, or earlier if there is evidence that the student's needs have changed.
+Parents may request a review at any time.